 Jo March and her sisters Meg, Beth, and Amy live in a happy family in Concord, Massachusetts.
 Jo yearns to be a writer, and through the course of the years, finds much within her own family to write about: the romance of Meg with the young tutor John Brooke, the tragic illness of gentle Beth, and Amy's marriage to Jo's bosom companion Laurie.
-Written by

 Jim Beaver <firstname.lastname@example.org>

 Did You Know?

 This second incarnation of the Louisa May Alcott

 story was expensively produced by World Film, an independent company founded by famed Broadway producer William A. Brady